MattyMyers22/portfolio_etl/README.md

 as financial data through Yahoo Finance, to transform and load into a SQL database for analysis with a BI tool such as Power BI.

+My most recent portfolio report can be found in `portfolio_report.pdf`.

 ## Initial Requirements
 The following are needed in order to get setup and properly run this project
 * MySQL